omrylcn/nlp-craft/rag/README.md

 ### Document Processor

-The `DocumentProcessor` class processes loaded documents by splitting them into manageable chunks.
+The `DocumentProcessor` class processes loaded documents by splitting them into manageable chunks to improve embedding performance.

 ### Chroma Vector Store

-The `VectorStore` class connects with the Chroma vector store, storing and retrieving document embeddings.
+The `VectorStore` class connects with the Chroma vector store to store and retrieve document embeddings.

 ### Retriever

-The `Retriever` component fetches relevant documents from the vector store based on a user's query.
+The `Retriever` component fetches relevant documents from the vector store based on user queries.

 ### RAG System

-The `RAG` class combines the Retriever and Language Model to generate a response based on the retrieved documents.
+The `RAG` class combines the Retriever and the Language Model to generate responses based on retrieved documents.

-### Language Model
+### Language Model (LLM)

-The LLM is used to generate responses, leveraging retrieved document information.
+The LLM generates responses by leveraging the retrieved document embeddings.

 ### PostgreSQL Database

-Stores the RAG system’s predictions, including queries, responses, and relevant metrics.
+Stores the RAG system’s predictions, including user queries, responses, and relevant metrics like response time and token usage.

 ### Grafana Dashboard

 A visualization tool that displays performance data and usage metrics from the PostgreSQL database.

+### Docker Services

+The system utilizes Docker to orchestrate services for the Chroma vector store, PostgreSQL, and Grafana dashboard.

 ## Architecture Diagram

-Architecture diagram of the RAG system:

 ```mermaid
 flowchart TD